-To see depth in a random dot stereogram, the human visual system in some sense has to solve a correspondence problem.
-The fundamental problem is to figure out which of the pixels in the left eye belong to which ones in the right.
+A big problem is to figure out which of the pixels in the left eye belong to which ones in the right.
 A small minority don't have matching pairs (i.e. the ones that got filled in the vertical slot left after shifting the sub-patch).
 We'll get to this in a moment, but first let's make a stereogram using Mathematica.